CleasbyCode/pdvzip/README.md

 ***pHYs, sBIT, sPLT, sRGB,***
 ***tRNS.*** (Not recommended as it will distort image).

-This program uses hIST & IDAT chunk names and removes the others (if found).
+This program uses hIST & IDAT chunks for storing arbitrary data and removes the others, apart from iCCP, if found.

 ## ZIP File Size & Other Important Information